13 bands who wouldn’t be here without Deftones

 Imagine being Loathe.
-Your latest album (I Let It In And It Took Everything, released in February this year) takes a highly Deftones-inspired mix of swirling beauty and heavy distortion, albeit imbued with a metalcore kick.
+Your 2020 album I Let It In And It Took Everything takes a highly Deftones-inspired mix of swirling beauty and heavy distortion, albeit imbued with a metalcore kick.
 You’ve talked about Deftones being a huge influence – for frontman Kadeem France they were the band that took him from ’90s hip-hop like A Tribe Called Quest and opened the door to a whole new world of heavy music.
 Then, out of the blue, Chino shares your single Two-Way Mirror on his personal Twitter account.
 “I leave work, start listening to the Deftones on my route home, and when I get home and connect to the internet my phone starts blowing up and I see that Chino has shared Two-Way Mirror,” Kadeem told Revolver.
 “He’s screaming in my ears as I’m screaming the house down in excitement.”

 When Architects were chosen to support Deftones at Wembley Arena in 2015 it must have felt like a huge bucket list moment.
 Frontman Sam Carter has spoken about his huge admiration for the band, and the late Tom Searle and fellow guitarist Adam Christianson singled out White Pony as one of the albums that had shaped Architects’ sound.
 Adam told Music Radar: “Stef Carpenter is not really a trained guitar player.
 Which is a really cool thing, because anything goes!
 As a trained musician, you might get blinded to possibilities because it’s not the right thing technically.
 He uses his ears rather than scales, and always plays what sounds cool, which is more interesting to me.”
 Alas, that particular Wembley show was not to be as the tragedy at Bataclan led to a postponement, but you can still hear Architects’ hero worship on their stonking cover of Change (In The House Of Flies), which they recorded for a Spotify Singles session.